 - SQS can be used to throttle workload and process work in batches with non-time sensitive messages being stored for up to 14 days.

-- In this example from Marcin we see how using Dead Letter Queues allows error handling logic from the application logic
+- In this example we see how using Dead Letter Queues allows error handling logic from the application logic